gregdeli/Android-Layout-XML-Parser/README.md

 - Supports custom error reporting for invalid input.
 - Includes a Makefile for building the parser executable.

+# Prerequisites
+- Flex 2.5.35 or higher
+- Bison 2.4.1 or higher
+- GCC (GNU Compiler Collection) or any C compiler

 # Getting Started
 1. Clone the repository.
 2. Change into the cloned directory.